calblueprint/dccentralkitchen/docs/shared/getting-started.md

 You'll notice that the workspace contains multiple bases.
 Likely, you will only really interact with the `[DEV]` and `[PROD]` bases - if you take a look at `environment.js` (which you should have created in the [Setup section](#setup)), you'll see that the environment variables auto-switch to connect to the `[DEV]` base in "development" mode using various flags.
 To elaborate, we only connect to the `[PROD]` base in "production"; this assumes the Expo `release-channel` is called `prod`.
 If that doesn't exist, check if `NODE_ENV` is `production`, which is true when an app is published via Expo, or when you click "Production mode" via the Expo UI.
 The [original PR for auto-switching](https://github.com/calblueprint/dccentralkitchen/pull/95) has helpful screenshots, though we added fallbacks and fall-throughs since then.

 What all that means is that when you're developing locally, you should be working with the `[DEV]` base.
 Once your updates have been deployed to the App Store, use a test account from the `[PROD]` base to see if your updates are working properly.

+### Directory structure

+When adding to the repo, try your best to adhere to our structure, but these are just general guidelines.
+There will always be exceptional cases, so use your best judgment as to whether to (and where to) create new files.

+- `components`: Reusable React components (e.g repeated often within a screen, used across several screens, bulky components which are extremely complex, general-purpose components).
+- `constants`: In general, try not to hardcode IDs or values.
+For example, we keep `rewardsDollarValue` and `rewardsPointValue` in `constants/Rewards.js`.
+See the [constants](./constants.md) doc.
+- `lib`: Shared Javascript functions, and the Airtable generated files.
+Most of these are named `<feature-name>Utils.js`, in accordance with the files or subfolders of `screens`.
+We generally extract these as long as the function doesn't need to use `this.<variable-or-function>`, especially if it's a lengthy function.
+Many of these are also reused across files.
+- `navigation`: The logic for all the application navigation.
+See the [navigation docs](./navigation.md).
+- `screens`: The content for the individual screens displayed in the app.
+These are sometimes categorized into subfolders based on feature (customer app).
+- `styled`: Contains the `styled-components` corresponding to various components and screens.
+Generally named `<feature-name>.js`.

 ## Deploying to the App Store(s)